2019. The Washington Post publishes the article “People do grammar bad. Google’s AI is hear too help.”

 Some of them are still there, while others have made a leapfrog.
 They’ve switched to deep learning, which revolutionized the natural language processing domain.

 A time-back machine: in early 2000s WebSpellChecker was a web-based spell & grammar checker, and thesaurus.
-Now it’s a powerful portfolio of spelling and grammar solutions with AI-driven engines.
+Now it’s a powerful portfolio of AI spelling and grammar solutions.

 This new generation of spell and grammar checkers is smarter, more accurate, and better solves proofreading tasks… and this is everything you can read on their official websites.

 Magic words like AI-powered, machine learning, neural networks, algorithms sound bright, but don’t deliver much understanding.

 Curious users flood Q&A platforms in the quest of holy grail — the secret technology of solutions similar to Grammarly AI .

 What is the extending AI approach?
 And why in the world do I believe that these tricky things will work by the book?